Sissi (footballer): International career

 Sissi was part of the EC Radar club team who represented Brazil at the 1988 FIFA Women's Invitation Tournament in Guangdong and finished in third place.
 She was unable to take part in the inaugural 1991 FIFA Women's World Cup because she was not released by her club team.

 Sissi was called up to Brazil's squad for the 1999 FIFA Women's World Cup as a Palmeiras player.
 She won the golden boot award at the tournament in which she scored seven goals, sharing the award with China's Sun Wen.

+For the 2003 FIFA Women's World Cup 36-year-old Sissi was left out of the Brazil squad due to her relatively advanced age and "disciplinary issues".

+International goals

 Coaching career

 On 29 September 2008, Sissi was announced as the new assistant coach for the Bay Area Women's Professional Soccer team, ultimately known as FC Gold Pride.
 She was also the head coach for the Las Positas College Women's Soccer team based in Livermore, California.
 She was a coach for the Diablo Valley Soccer Club (DVSC) for three years as well as Clayton Valley High School.
-She currently coaches at Walnut Creek Soccer Club and at Solano Community College in Fairfield, California, USA.
+She currently coaches at Walnut Creek Soccer Club and at Solano Community College in Fairfield, California.